TMCreme/schoolappbackend/README.md

 Remember to add the permissions on the various classes on the API

+# IMPORTANT
+	* I had to edit the rest_framework_jwt/authentication.py file
+		- Removed the smart_text import and implementation
+		_ Change the transalation import from ugettext to gettext

 Password reset should be done by admin
 User groups done.